 The use of Therapy Dogs is designed to help young people improve their physical, social, emotional or cognitive function.
 These specially trained and certified dogs help people with a variety of mental health conditions, including PTSD, anxiety, depression and complex trauma.
 Therapy Dogs are a proven and integral part of the mental health treatment process.
 In an environment where touch is not appropriate, a dog offers a chance for touch that is calming and helpful.
 Patting a dog has been shown to decrease stress hormones, lower blood pressure, regulate breathing and release oxycontin.

-Our Leaving Care Counselling Program is a 6 week early intervention and education program and is run by qualified and experienced professionals in a variety of settings, including group settings to help young people deal with anxiety, stress, and educate them on a number of mental health issues affecting young people.
-We offer group sessions for young people, and visit Residential Care Facilities to deliver our program.
+Our A-Maze-In Mind Program is an early intervention and education program and is run by qualified and experienced professionals in a variety of settings, including group settings to help young people deal with anxiety, stress, and educate them on a number of mental health issues affecting young people.

-‘Angel’, our Pugalier puppy, is currently undergoing the appropriate training, and will become a certified Therapy Dog in 2019.
-She attends our office two days per week.
+‘Angel’, our Pugalier, is currently undergoing the appropriate training, and will become a certified Therapy Dog.
+Her attendance at the residential care facilities increased participant attendance and engagement.